 The sources of funds originate from:

-- net income after tax
+- Net income after tax

-- the disposal or revaluation of fixed assets
+- The disposal or revaluation of fixed assets

-- proceeds of loans raised
+- Proceeds of loans obtained

-- proceeds of shares that were issued
+- Proceeds of shares that were issued

-- repayments received on loans previously granted by the company
+- Repayments received on loans previously granted by the company

-- any decrease in net working capital
+- Any increase in net working capital

-The application of funds originates from:
+The application of funds includes:

-- losses to be met by the company
+- Losses to be met by the company

-- the purchase of fixed assets/investments
+- The purchase of fixed assets/investments

-- the full or partial payment of loans
+- The full or partial payment of loans

-- granting of loans
+- Granting of loans

-- liability for taxes
+- Liability for taxes

-- dividends paid and proposed
+- Dividends paid or proposed

-- any increase in net working capital
+- Any decrease in net working capital

-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 Through financial modeling courses, training, and exercises, anyone in the world can become a great analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: